Will Poehls

-William Robert Poehls (born November 27, 1991) is an American football offensive tackle who is currently a free agent.
+William Robert Poehls (born November 27, 1991) is an American former football offensive tackle.
 He played college football at Montana.

-Early years
+Early life

 Attended Chandler (Ariz.)
 High School and earned three letters in both football and wrestling and was a team captain in both sports.
 Was a 5A first-team All-State and All-Region selection as a senior and All-Region as a junior.
 Had a record of 16-2 as a heavyweight wrestler his junior season.
 His good friends Donald Holy, Nathan Grimm, Michael Johnson and Tyler Johnson were his inspiration while playing flag football in a local recreation league.

 College career

 Poehls was a two-year starter at Montana who played in 45 career games with 27 starts.
 He played in a reserve role as a freshman and played in all 14 games and started in two as a sophomore.
 As a junior, he started in all 11 games at right guard.
 As a senior, started in all 13 games for the 10-3 Grizzlies at right guard and was a second-team All-Big Sky Conference selection.
 He majored in sociology at Montana.